-In general, trying to freeze tortellini soup is not a good idea.
-Neither cooked pasta or cream freezes well and could become mushy or the cream could even separate.
-If you want to freeze tortellini soup, you'll just want to make the recipe through the steps before adding the pasta.
+In general, trying to freeze the crock pot sausage tortellini soup is not a good idea.
+Neither cooked pasta nor cream freezes well and could become mushy or the cream could even separate.
+If you want to freeze the soup, you'll just want to make the recipe through the steps before adding the pasta.

 We'd Love to Hear From You!

-Tap That Recipe Review Star!
-Be sure to leave a review after you make the pressure cooker tortellini soup recipe or just tap the star rating you'd give the recipe!
+- Tap That Recipe Review Star!
+Be sure to leave a review after you make the crock pot sausage tortellini soup recipe or just tap the star rating you'd give the recipe!

-Show Us Those Photos!
-Be sure to upload your tortellini soup crock pot recipe photos on the Pinterest pin and/or tag us on Instagram at @wholelotta.yum!
+- Show Us Those Photos!
+Be sure to upload your Italian sausage soup with tortellini photos on the Pinterest pin and/or tag us on Instagram at @wholelotta.yum!
 We LOVE featuring reader recipes!

 I'm making this currently but I was wondering if we are meant to drain the cans of tomatoes or not? thanks!

 Hi Audri!
 You do not want to drain the tomatoes, just dump them in as is 🙂 By chance you already did drain them, I'm sure all will turn out just fine!
 Enjoy your soup!
 Jen